-The first volume of the catalogue Berthe Morisot (1841–1895) found her inspiration in family life and in children’s worlds.
-She was remarkably attentive to the ways in which light flickered on the decors, the people, and the objects that surrounded her.
-It is through a lyrical interpretation of the play between light and subjects that Morisot accomplished her best work.
+Berthe Morisot (1841–1895) found her inspiration in family life and in children’s worlds.
+The artist was remarkably attentive to the ways in which light flickered on the decors, the people, and the objects that surrounded her.
 Started by Ambroise Vollard during the First World War and completed by Georges Wildenstein and Marie-Louise Bataille in 1961, this catalogue documents Morisot’s œuvre in 416 paintings, 191 pastels, and 238 watercolors.

 Marie-Louise Bataille and Georges Wildenstein

 Édition d’études et de documents, collection “L’Art français”

 View full publicationarrow_forward

 The Wildenstein Plattner Institute, Inc. provides access to the above publication in support of the foundation's mission to study and encourage appreciation for and advance knowledge of works of art.
 Copyright and other proprietary rights may be held by individuals or entities other than, or in addition to, the WPI.
 You are free to use this publication in any way that is permitted by the copyright and related rights legislation that applies to your use.
 For other uses, you may need to obtain permission from the WPI and/or other rights-holders.